 The next time you brew iced coffee, whether you use a cold-brew or a hot-brew method over ice, save some of the finished drink and freeze it into your trusty ice cube tray.
 (If you are a cold-brew brewer, be sure to dilute it first before freezing, or prepare to bounce off the walls.)

 For a stronger drink, use as many iced-coffee-cubes as you would regular ice cubes; for a mellower drink, use half of each type.

 As the frozen coffee melts, it will blend into your beverage instead of diluting it, maintaining a kick that will stand up even to added milk or cream.

 When a fancy mood strikes, mix cinnamon, a dash of vanilla, or chocolate syrup into the cubes for a DIY flavor boost.
 You can also use coffee ice cubes to blend into frozen cocktails, shakes, or smoothies, or crush them for a homemade granita, topped with fresh whipped cream.
-Drop a couple into a chilled glass with fizzy water and simple syrup for a spin on a coffee soda; experiment with tonic and homemade or store-bought syrups.
+Drop a couple into a chilled glass with fizzy water and simple syrup for a spin on a coffee soda; experiment with tonic and homemade simple syrups.
 (Just be sure to clean the trays thoroughly before starting your next batch!)